splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/4-activities.md

 ### Unit Converter

-Here we will be putting together everything we learnt across this chapter into something that might help us - A unit converter!
+Here we will be putting together everything we learnt across the last section into something that might help us - A unit converter!

 In this task, it is up to you to create a program that takes in a number of millimeters, and converts them into metric units such as centimeters, meters, and kilometers, as well as imperial units such as inches, feet, and miles.